SPRING 2025

 Understanding college student mental health often relies on self-reported surveys, which lack depth and real-time insights.
 The College Experience Dataset, a five-year mobile sensing study, combines demographics, sensor data, and ecological momentary assessments (EMA) to explore mental health and resilience.
 Analyzing patterns like the pandemic's impact, gender differences, and anomalies in behaviors such as sleep or phone usage remains complex.
 This project aims to use machine learning to uncover meaningful insights, enhancing understanding and guiding interventions.

-Nanopore for Radiation Damage Detection
+Nanopore Signal for Radiation Damage Detection (1.0)

 Vidur Mushran * , Mo Jiang , Pratyush Jaishanker , Ryan Nene , Anisha Chitta , Vayun Mathur , Aram Modrek *Khoi Huynh *